AFMC-MAJCOM/task-queue/README.md

 ## Downloading Docker Image

-To download the docker image run the following command.
+To download the docker image, go to the registry and select the desired image tag (https://github.com/AFMC-MAJCOM/task-queue/pkgs/container/task-queue%2Ftask-queue).
+The image tags mirror the version associated with the task-queue python package installed inside the image.
+For this example, the `latest` image will be used.

 ```
 docker pull ghcr.io/afmc-majcom/task-queue/task-queue:latest